arftonlum/Startup/ConflictsTest.md

-THis si some sampel text
+This is some sample text
-It is noot great iengl
+It is not great Enlgish
-I sory
+I am sorry
-da